rmusser01/Infosec_Reference/Draft/Web & Browsers.md

 [Hacking with Pictures - Syscan2015](http://www.slideshare.net/saumilshah/hacking-with-pictures-syscan-2015)

 [Relative Path Overwrite Explanation/Writeup](http://www.thespanner.co.uk/2014/03/21/rpo/)
 * RPO (Relative Path Overwrite) is a technique to take advantage of relative URLs by overwriting their target file.
 To understand the technique we must first look into the differences between relative and absolute URLs.
-An absolute URL is basically the full URL for a destination address including the protocol and domain name whereas a relative URL doesnít specify a domain or protocol and uses the existing destination to determine the protocol and domain.
+An absolute URL is basically the full URL for a destination address including the protocol and domain name whereas a relative URL doesn‚Äôt specify a domain or protocol and uses the existing destination to determine the protocol and domain.

 [Attacking Adobe ColdFusion](http://jumpespjump.blogspot.com/2014/03/attacking-adobe-coldfusion.html)